By Dr. Alex Bäcker

 It’s no secret, there are a few worse places to wait in line than the doctor’s office or urgent care, surrounded by coughers and sneezers.
 Further solidifying this sentiment, recent findings from a ClickSoftware study conducted by Harris Poll, revealed that Americans feel healthcare is one of the country’s most frustrating industries—due to the amount of time spent waiting to be served.

 Nearly one in four patients echo the same complaint when visiting an urgent care center, hospital or their primary care physician: time spent waiting, waiting and waiting some more before they are seen.
-Long waits at medical offices create an awful first impression and a stressful atmosphere that also adversely effects staff.
+Long waits at medical offices create an awful first impression and a stressful atmosphere that also adversely affects staff.
 Worst of all, the long waits and the resulting issues can be easily avoided with mobile technologies.

 So how do you ease the pain for your patients and staff?
 The most important change companies can implement is to define how they’d like to be treated when visiting medical offices or other service providers and share a commitment across the organization to maintain a patient experience based on respect, thoughtfulness and efficacy.